Chapter 2. Before migrating

 The OpenShift Service Mesh 3 Operator does not create or manage gateways.

-Instead, gateways in OpenShift Service Mesh 3 are created and managed independent of the Operator and control plane using gateway injection or the Kubernetes Gateway API.
+Instead, gateways in OpenShift Service Mesh 3 are created and managed independent of the Operator and control plane by using gateway injection or the Kubernetes Gateway API.
 This provides greater flexibility and ensures that gateways can be fully customized and managed as part of a Red Hat OpenShift GitOps pipeline.
 This allows the gateways to be deployed and managed alongside their applications with the same lifecycle.

 This change was made for two reasons: